Sleep Recovery in Rehab. How You Learn to Sleep Again

 Not always quickly.
 Not always perfectly.
 But safely, gradually, and for real.

 If nights have become a cycle of panic, pills, alcohol, or half-sleep, speak with our admissions team.
-One honest conversation can help you understand whether you need medical detox, residential treatment, or another kind of support.
+One honest conversation with Jintara can help you understand whether you need medical detox, residential treatment, or another kind of support.